Neutral Living Room Color Ideas

 Mix cool neutrals, such as silvery blues and grays, with warmer browns and tans to create cheerfully pleasing living room designs.
+This neutral living room decorating idea uses blues and browns to achieve a pretty balance.
 Though used minimally, pretty blue accents appear as unfussy patterns that contribute water-music notes, which subtly further this room's nautical leanings and counterbalance the room's weightier brown furnishings and architectural details.

 Incorporate light and dark contrasting details to boost a neutral living room's appeal.
+Use a rich beige as a neutral paint color for the living room.
 Showcase deep-tone walls with white or creamy painted woodwork; outfit wood floors with tone-on-tone patterned area rugs; and hang a silvery chandelier above a weathered log table.
 Placing dark against light and light against dark lets individual elements shine, which in turn directs attention around the room.

 Turn the tide on traditional and transform classically neutral living rooms into captivating scenes.
+Use shades of beige for this warm neutral living room idea.
 Upholster antique and vintage furnishings in casual linen fabrics and fashion-forward patterns.
-Furniture profiles say timeless, while the newly added textiles promote original thinking.
+Neutral living room furniture with classic profiles say timeless, while the newly added textiles promote original thinking.
 Weave in refined and rustic accessories to underscore your personality-infused design vision.

 Bold citrus hues and sassy retro motifs make a living room appear livelier than its neutral bones initially suggest.
 That's the biggest advantage to neutrals; they're flexible shades that partner with most colors and decorating styles.
 Look beyond this room's bold touches, and you'll note that the room's stone-shaded perimeters, the focal-point fireplace, classic window treatments, and modern furniture could stand alone but could work equally well with a beach-inspired scheme or forest-and-field hues.

-Look beyond accent and upholstery fabrics when incorporating pattern into a neutral living room.
+Look beyond accent and upholstery fabrics when incorporating pattern into neutral living room ideas.
 Remember that paneled woodwork, wire coffee tables and magazine racks, woven blinds, and natural materials contribute patterns ranging from geometric grid designs to abstract striations that beautifully complement a room's other images and motifs without causing a space to feel busy.

 Longing for a life's-a-beach life?
 Use navy blues, sandy beiges, and wave-cap whites to create a neutral living room that will satisfy your seaside yearnings until your budget allows a move to the shore.
+White is an easy neutral paint for living room decor.
 Placing white furnishings and accessories against white walls creates breezy and cheerful backdrops that handily highlight coastal colors and beach-combed treasures.

-Build welcoming and fashionable living rooms around a gray scheme.
+Build welcoming and modern neutral living room ideas around a gray scheme.
 When appearing as deep-charcoal walls, the hue adds a layer of warmth that partners nicely with sleek chrome sconces, zinc-top tables, and wood furnishings with distressed and silvery driftwood finishes.
 Keep the mood bright with linen-upholstered sofas, white area rugs, and naturally neutral window shades.